CamilleLoue/Fashion-Class-Classification/README.md

 9 => Ankle boot

 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 This pixel-value is an integer between 0 and 255.

+The dataset used here is the MNIST Fashion data.